b-alramlawi/jwt-auth/README.md

 ## Project Structure 📁

-This Flutter project utilizes a clean architecture approach to enhance maintainability and scalability.
-The project structure is organized as follows:

-- `lib/core/`: Contains core utilities and functionalities used throughout the application.
-- `lib/features/`: Organized by feature modules, each containing its own presentation, domain, and data layers.
-- `lib/main.dart`: The entry point of the application.

 This structure promotes a clear separation of concerns and facilitates easier management and extension of the codebase.

 ![CleanArchitecture](https://github.com/user-attachments/assets/e0695060-f965-45c4-ae2b-d3f30cce9df8)